doriordan/skuber/docs/GUIDE.md

 The above additional imports add some new types, and also add some additional methods into the request context class.

-Currently Skuber supports [HorizontalPodAutoscaler](http://kubernetes.io/docs/user-guide/horizontal-pod-autoscaling/) and the associated [Scale](https://github.com/kubernetes/kubernetes/blob/release-1.1/docs/design/horizontal-pod-autoscaler.md#scale-subresource) subresource in this group, as well as [Deployments](http://kubernetes.io//docs/user-guide/deployments/).
+Currently Skuber supports [HorizontalPodAutoscaler](http://kubernetes.io/docs/user-guide/horizontal-pod-autoscaling/) and the associated [Scale](https://github.com/kubernetes/kubernetes/blob/release-1.1/docs/design/horizontal-pod-autoscaler.md#scale-subresource) subresource in this group, as well as [Deployments](http://kubernetes.io//docs/user-guide/deployments/), [ReplicaSets](http://kubernetes.io//docs/user-guide/replicasets) and [Ingresses](http://kubernetes.io//docs/user-guide/ingress/).
 Support for other features in this API group will be added shortly.
-The following paragraphs explain how to use these types - for more details see this [example](../examples/src/main/scala/skuber/examples/scale/ScaleExamples.scala).
+The following paragraphs explain how to use these types - for more details see [this Autoscaling example](../examples/src/main/scala/skuber/examples/scale/ScaleExamples.scala), [this Deployments example](../examples/src/main/scala/skuber/examples/deployment/DeploymentExamples.scala) and [this Ingress / ReplicaSet example](../examples/src/main/scala/skuber/examples/ingress/NginxIngress.scala).

 ***Scale***